Antenna dish for major communication systems, transmitting television programmes, telecommunications and business data.

 Two of Power Jacks B100 Rolaram actuators, both parallel drive configurations with ball screw drive.

 Two of Power Jacks B100 Rolaram actuators, both parallel drive configurations with ball screw drive, are fitted on each x-ray table and they are synchronized for horizontal and vertical positioning through a complex servo control system.
 The actuators are tested to withstand 8 times the maximum load, without catastrophic failure and producing only minimal noise.
 Due to space constraints, they are of a compact design and conform to strict aesthetic criteria.

-100kN S-Series rotating screw jack in a ram style linear actuator format is part of the flow control of a river - supporting a major hydro-electric scheme in the process - for a weir system on the River Morar, near Mallaig on Scotland’s west coast.
-The weir, constructed a short distance from a hydro-electric dam and fish ladder at the west end of Loch Morar, is a pivotal element of the wider water flow systems at the locality.
+100kN S-Series rotating screw jack in a ram style linear actuator design together with motor and reduction gearbox, for a weir system on the River Morar, near Mallaig on Scotland’s west coast.
+The weir near a hydro-electric dam and a fish ladder at the western end of Loch Morar is an important part of the region’s river system.

-More details on the application and the screw jack design are available in the case study document which you can download for free.
-Just click on the link below.
+More details about the application and the screw jack design can be found in the application study, which you can download for free.
+Just click on the following link.